jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/extensions.md

 1. Open a new project (name it "myLevel")
 2. Using the extensions menu, search for "corgio"
 3. Review the example code below, and either recreate it or build something similar using a 64x8 tile map
-4. Notice how the corgi rests on top of the the wall tiles, and that the jumps reset as if the corgi were touching the bottom of the screen
+4. Notice how the corgi rests on top of the wall tiles, and that the jumps reset as if the corgi were touching the bottom of the screen

 ```blocks
 enum SpriteKind {